Back to Blog

 How Much Does Food Truck Catering Cost?

 Pricing varies depending on the truck, menu, and guest count.
-As a rough guide for South Africa:
+As a rough guide for South Africa in 2026:

 What to Ask Before You Book